raydac/battleships-resurrection/README.md

 ## Team

-All guys who was directly involved into management and development in 2001, as I can recall.
+All guys who were directly involved into management and development in 2001 (as I recall):

 ### Producing